Itavia Flight 870: Conspiracy theories

 Several conspiracy theories explaining the disaster persist.
 For example, the vessel that carried out the search for debris on the ocean floor was French, but only US officials had access to the aircraft parts they found.
 Several radar reports were erased and several Italian generals were indicted 20 years later for obstruction of justice.
-The difficulty the investigators and the victims' relatives had in receiving complete, reliable information on the Ustica disaster has been popularly described as un muro di gomma (literally, a rubber wall), because investigations just seemed to "bounce back".
+The difficulty the investigators and the victims' relatives had in receiving complete and reliable information on the Ustica disaster has been popularly described as un muro di gomma ("a rubber wall") because investigations just seemed to "bounce back".

 Memorial

 On 27 June 2007, the Museum for the Memory of Ustica was opened in Bologna.
 The museum is in possession of parts of the plane, which are assembled and on display, including almost all of the external fuselage.
 The museum also has objects belonging to those on board that were found in the sea near the plane.
 Christian Boltanski was commissioned to produce a site-specific installation.
 The installation consists of: